fcanas/React-Native-Pedometer-App/Presentation/presentation.md

 ## [fit]Writing Native Modules for
 # [fit]React Native

-^ Today's talk is about React Native modules --
+^ Today's talk is about ...
 ^ which means I think we need to go over a little context to undersand ::::

 ---